Amsterdam/amsterdam.github.io/guides/code-for-humans.md

 Preventing human mistakes is about being aware of human limitations.
 Humans can't handle ambiguity very well.
 Consistency, clear guide lines, good tests, good variable names are all methods to avoid mistakes.
-For example plurar of index can be indexes or indices so since it is possible to make a mistake a good habit is to use singular form of a variable name.
+For example plural of index can be indexes or indices so since it is possible to make a mistake a good habit is to use singular form of a variable name.